Running Fuzzers Locally

 Installing Dependencies

-To begin fuzzing in OpenVMM, you'll need to install cargo-fuzz
+To begin fuzzing in OpenVMM, you'll need to install cargo-fuzz and a nightly

 rust compiler.